CybercentreCanada/assemblyline4_docs/docs/developer_manual/frontend/frontend.md

 ### **[Vitest](https://vitest.dev)**

 Because the frontend now uses Vite, it uses Vitest as its testing framework.
 For the time being, testing components on the frontend is done selectively and mostly on pure functions.
-Otherwise, having Typescript and ESLint helps in finding issues that might occur during development.
+Otherwise, having both Typescript and ESLint helps to find issues that might occur during development.

 ### **[ESLint](https://eslint.org)**